lhbikos/ReCenterPsychStats/docs/02-ReadySetR.md

 Syntax for simple formatting in the text (i.e., non-chunk) areas (e.g., using italics, making headings, bold) is found here: https://rmarkdown.rstudio.com/authoring_basics.html

-"Chunks" start and end with with three tic marks and will show up in a shaded box.
+"Chunks" start and end with three tic marks and will show up in a shaded box.
 Chunks have three symbols in their upper right.
 Those controls will disappear (and your script will not run) if you have replaced them with double or single quotation marks or one or more of the tics are missing.

 The easiest way to insert a chunk is to use the INSERT/R command at the top of this editor box.
 You can also insert a chunk with the keyboard shortcut: CTRL/ALT/i